-- Guiding Question 1: Where are the region's tidal wetlands and wetland projects, and what net landscape changes in area and condition are occurring? - Guiding Question 2: How are external drivers, such as accelerated sea level rise, development pressure, and changes in runoff and sediment supply, impacting tidal wetlands?
+- Guiding Question 1: Where are the region's tidal wetland ecosystems, including tidal marsh restoration projects, and what net landscape changes in area and condition are occurring? - Guiding Question 2: How are external drivers, such as accelerated sea level rise, development pressure, and changes in runoff and sediment supply, impacting tidal wetlands? - Guiding Question 3: What new information do we need to better understand regional lessons from tidal marsh restoration projects, advance tidal marsh science, and ensure the continued success of restoration projects?

-- Guiding Question 3: How do policies, programs, and projects to protect and restore tidal marshes affect the distribution, abundance, and health of plants and animals? - Guiding Question 4: What new information do we need to better understand regional lessons from tidal wetland restoration projects in the future? - Guiding Question 5: How do policies, programs, and projects to protect and restore tidal wetlands benefit and/or impact public health, safety, and recreation?
+- Guiding Question 4: How do policies, programs, and projects to protect and restore tidal marshes affect the distribution, abundance, and health of plants and animals? - Guiding Question 5: How do policies, programs, and projects to protect and restore tidal wetlands benefit and/or impact public health, safety, and recreation?